Shadow10Z/PassCheck/README.md

 Before running the program, make sure you have Python installed on your machine and install the packages necessary to run the program.
-When you run the program, a window will open where you can select the txt file with the password and its parameters.
+The file to run is `program.py` and when you do it, a window will open where you can select the txt file with the password and its parameters.

 ![App](images/app.png)